codersmty/guides/readme.md

 ## Coders Mty Guides

 Coders Mty Guides is an attempt to standardize a code convention all over the city.
-They will help you create beautiful and maintanable code or even how to start with a language best practices.
+They will help you create beautiful and maintainable code or even how to start with a language best practices.

 It includes practices for multiple languages, based on our own experience and experts advice.
 It also includes how to handle code review when working with teammates.